Community

 Holland first moved to Utah in 1998, where she began working with people with disabilities in her job with Futures Through Choices.
 Futures Through Choices is a non-profit organization that works to enhance the lives of those with developmental disabilities.
 Her background working with adults with disabilities and her background in sports inspired Holland to get involved with a Special Olympics program.

-Holland, and her sister Madi, started a Special Olympics team called Northern Thunder in 2001 where they, under the umbrella of Special Olympics Utah, held training sessions and matches in multiple sports for children and adults with intellectual disabilities.
+Holland, and her daughter Madi, started a Special Olympics team called Northern Thunder in 2001 where they, under the umbrella of Special Olympics Utah, held training sessions and matches in multiple sports for children and adults with intellectual disabilities.
 The Northern Thunder’s athletes participated in swimming, basketball, bocce ball, bowling and soccer, among other sports.

 The biggest thing Holland emphasizes about the Special Olympics program is that it's not just soccer; there are plenty of sports and choices for anyone who wants to be involved.